SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_6.1.7_I-DOCSIS.md

 #### Invalid ID in passive tables [ID_35659]

 When there were no passive files to be processed, there could be an empty row with ID -1 in the Tap table.
+This happened when source elements contained an exception value that was used for grouping during merge actions.
+To prevent this, the table keys are now added first, and merge action results are limited so that no other keys are added afterwards.

-To prevent this, the passive tables are now only filled in when the CCAP/collector pairs in the Registration table are present and CCAP elements are running.
+In addition, the passive tables are now only filled in when the CCAP/collector pairs in the Registration table are present and CCAP elements are running.
 This way tables do not get updated with data from inactive elements or invalid CCAP/collector data.